 5. The First Time (2012)

 One night at a friend’s house party, a confident teen, Dave (Dylan O’Brien), meets an artistic girl named Aubrey (Britt Robertson).
-“The First Time” is the story of how they fall in love with each other over one weekend.
+‘The First Time’ is the story of how they fall in love with each other over one weekend.
 It is a tale of first love and how confusing it is to experience love for the first time.
-Besides having witty dialogues and decent acting, this movie has a phenomenal soundtrack, each song is able to shine at the right moment.
+Besides having witty dialogues and decent acting, this movie has a phenomenal soundtrack.
 That is why this movie resonates with so many people around the world.

 Read More: Movies Like Spirited Away